CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 ```
 #### Create key and certificate

-Altough the file name is trivial, it is a best practice to use the hostname of the device or other identifier that summarizes the purpose of the certificate.
+Although the file name is trivial, it is a best practice to use the hostname of the device or other identifier that summarizes the purpose of the certificate.

 !!! note
-    You can use the same certificate for multiple devices
+    The following commands are intended to be run from `/root/ca`
-    Make sure to use server_cert extensions
+    You can use the same certificate for multiple devices.
+Make sure to use server_cert extensions.

 ```bash
 openssl genrsa -out intermediate/private/nx9300v-01.cisco.com.key.pem